heckert/speedtest-classification/README.md

     make environment
 will create a conda environment with the packages listed in `environment.yml`.

+## Load raw data
+    make raw_data
+will load the dataset from the web.

+## Select input data
+    make input_data
+will select relevant instances and inputs for further modelling / feature generation.

 ## Run tests
     make tests
 will run the tests.